The latest updates to the New Zealand insulation regulations came into effect on 1 July 2021.

 The healthy homes standards were announced in February 2019, and became law in July 2019, with incremental changes coming into effect each year.
 In summary, the new standards require ceiling & underfloor insulation to be installed in all rental properties where is reasonably practicable.
 The insulation must also match the 2008 building code and be in reasonable condition.
 Failure to comply with the insulation requirements may incur fines of up to $4,000.

 Free Insulation Home Assessments

-We are currently offering free home assessments throughout the Auckland, Bay of Plenty & Waikato regions.
-We can arrange for one of our insulation experts to visit your property and check if your current insulation is up to standard, all at no cost to you.
+We are currently offering free home assessments throughout the Bay of Plenty & Waikato regions.
+That means we arrange for one of our insulation experts to visit your property and check if your current insulation is up to standard, all at no cost to you.
 If your insulation is not up to standard, we can also recommend exactly what you will need, and even install it for you at a competitive price (though there is no obligation).
 Book a free assessment online.

 The minimum level of ceiling and underfloor insulation must either meet the 2008 Building Code, or (for existing ceiling insulation) have a minimum thickness of 120mm, and be in reasonable condition with no dampness, damage or displacement.
 The new insulation requirements & regulations also specify where insulation exemption applies.

 The main living room must have a fixed heating device that can heat the room to at least 18°C. The new regulations clarify the requirements for heating devices – some will not meet the requirements under the heating standard as they are inefficient, unaffordable or unhealthy.
 A heating assessment tool will be provided by July this year, which will assist with determining the heating capacity required for individual rooms.